ali-tm-amin/j_cicd/README.md

 ## Step 2: Generate a new key

-Generate a new ssh key in your localhost and name is `YOURNAMEjenkins`(eg alijenkins).
+Generate a new ssh key in your localhost `ssh-keygen -t ed25519 -C "your_email@example.com"`

 ## Step 3: Copy Key into Github